0atman/noboilerplate/scripts/Rust Makes You Feel Like A Genius.md

 Rust's errors happen at compile time, which is a fancy way of saying they MUST happen on the developers machine, not on a server somewhere.

-%%
-Sure you can get your IDE to show you these bad python or javascript errors through heuristics or linting.
-But can you be sure everyone is using these tools?
-Even open source contributors?
-You can't know, and even if they do, they're not as good as Rust's.
-%%

 ---

 ## The rust compiler